Tobystereo/WikipediaWorldmap/README.md

 ![](https://github.com/Tobystereo/WikipediaWorldmap/blob/master/preview-assets/Dutch-vs-Danish.png?raw=true)

 ### Esperanto vs Volapük
 Both made-up languages, Esperanto doesn't seem very interested in the U.S., but does cover Japan.
-Volakpük, however, does know the U.S. Ans has a curiosity for the Baltics and some place in south west Africa.
+Volakpük, however, does know the U.S. and has a curiosity for the Baltics and some place in south west Africa.
 ![](https://github.com/Tobystereo/WikipediaWorldmap/blob/master/preview-assets/Esperanto-vs-Volapuk.png?raw=true)

 ### Japanese vs Chinese